 B vitamins (like vitamin B6, B12, and folate), vitamin C, and magnesium are key nutrients to help keep our liver, adrenal glands, and brain happy while we stay up later and party more.
 You can search for foods rich in these nutrients and add these foods to your feast.

 Choose and add healthy oils/ fats, and reduce unhealthy fats.
 Not all fats and calories are the same, consuming healthy oils can help you stay in shape and keep your brain happy after the holiday season.

 Healthy fats and oils: nuts and seeds, olive oil, avocado oil, salmon, mackerel.

 Unhealthy fats and oils: margarine, trans fats, animal fats, fatty meats, hydrogenated oil, fried foods.

-Consume nutrient dense foods (e.g. colorful and fiber rich vegetables and proteins) first can help ensure adequate nutrient intake and also prevent us from overconsuming high sugar, high refined-carbs and high fat foods.
+Consuming nutrient dense foods (e.g. colorful and fiber-rich vegetables and proteins) first can help ensure adequate nutrient intake and also prevent us from overconsuming high sugar, high refined carbs and high fat foods.

 Keep yourself hydrated, with water.
 Beverages don’t count toward your minimum daily water intake, so make sure to drink adequate water.

 We all can get a little lazy when it’s the holiday season and when it’s cold outside.
 (And yes, gyms might even be closed!)
 It’s best to continue with our regular exercise routine so our body won’t go out of shape and we won't feel guilty after the holiday.